 I recently read an article on equality and fairness titled, surprisingly, People Don’t Actually Want Equality, by Paul Bloom published October 22, 2015, in the Atlantic.
 This seems like an heretical statement in the home of the brave and the land of the free where we grew up on a diet of equal rights.
 Of course, equality will never happen.
 Genes, heritage, place of birth, physical and mental disabilities and other things we do not control frustrate true equality.

-The important thing here is to understand that God does not want to impose strict justice.
+The important thing to understand is that God does not want to impose strict justice.
 He takes no pleasure in it.
 He does not want to take an eye for an eye.
 He does not want anyone to perish because of unrighteousness.
 (2 Peter 3:9)

-But, ironically, justice is what we insist on many times.
-We want everything to be equal or fair.
+Ironically, though, justice is what we often demand.
+We want everything to be equal or “fair”.
 It is our natural tendency.
-What that means to us may develop over time into something more sophisticated than two for me, one for you, or even an eye for an eye, but that desire for justice and fairness does not go away.
+What that means to us may develop over time into something more sophisticated than two for me, one for you, or even an eye for an eye, but that desire for justice and fairness persists.

 Inequality and unfairness have existed since Abel made a better offering than Cain and Cain killed Abel.
 Arguably, the fall and the introduction of sin into the world through Adam and Eve’s choice to ignore the instruction of God was the beginning of injustice and unfairness.
 The perfect twisted into the imperfect.